divx118/cifs/README.md

 **NOTE:**
  * replace username and password with the ones you have.
  * As it is now the share is mounted with full read write permissions.
 Change it to your own needs.
  * Replace server path in this case //10.0.0.13/3000GbXBMC with your own.
+ * If you don't start the mountpoint with a / then an external device will be created in the Files app with mounted on top of that your network drive.
+For unmounting this network drive just click the reject button.
+This will be the prefered way for most people.
+ * If you create a mountpoint in ~/Downloads this will not show up in the files app and also not in the chroot.
+It will only be browsable on the commandline in a chrosh shell.

 After that that we can start the mount with
 ```
 $ sudo mountcifs start
 ```
 and stop it with
+**NOTE:** The stop command is not needed if you don't use directories as mount points.
+Just press the eject button in the Files app.
 ```
 $ sudo mountcifs stop
 ```